hcorrada/IntroDataSci/content/syllabus/index.md

 You are responsible for all material discussed in lecture and posted on the class web page, including announcements, deadlines, policies, etc.

+### Regrade Requests

+Regrade requests for homeworks, exams and projects will be accepted for 48 hours once grades are posted.
+We will use the following procedures.

+#### Homeworks and projects

+- Assignment/Exam/Project grades are _unmuted_ in ELMS, an announcement in Piazza will be made stating that regrade window is open
+- Submit request by sending message **through ELMS** to the instructor and TAs with subject `[CMSC320 <Assignment> Regrade Request]`
+- Requests submitted within the 48 hour window will be honored, we will reach out through ELMS

+#### Exams

+Regrade requests for exams will be handled through Gradescope

 ### Midterms

 There will be two in-class midterms (dates subject to minor shift based on course pace):